Full-lifey/react-native-firebase/docs/firestore/usage/index.md

 cd ios/ && pod install
 ```

+If you're using expo you will need to run manual builds the first time for each platform.

 If you're using an older version of React Native without autolinking support, or wish to integrate into an existing project,
 you can follow the manual installation steps for [iOS](/firestore/usage/installation/ios) and [Android](/firestore/usage/installation/android).